karthikkeyan/CircularSeek/README.md

 the above code returns the increased region of the thumb view by 20 points.

-Besides, the touch event methods will get call when/where ever user interact within our view.
-We dont what that.
-What we what is to begin the user interaction if only the user touches the **thumb view** of our control.
+Besides, the touch event methods will get called when/where ever user interact within our view.
+We don’t what that.
+What we what is to begin the user interaction if only the user touches the thumb view of our control.

 ```swift